 - Whether mattress firmness ranges match evidence on comfort and sleep quality.

-When our notes conflict with marketing language, he highlights that gap.
-When our scores line up with current research on medium-firm comfort and lower pain scores, he points that out as well.
+When our notes conflict with marketing claims, he points out the gap.
+When our findings line up with the broader research on support, alignment, and medium-firm comfort, he notes that too.

 Overview of Our Mattress Testing Steps